kill0rz/PHP-Telegram-Bot/README.md

 3. edit config.php
 4. put your faces in *chrisify/faces*
 5. Setup bot in and Webhook for Telegram
+6. run `chmod +x forcepull.sh`
-6. report any bugs you encounter please!
+7. report any bugs you encounter please!

 # Update the bot
 Just `gut pull`.